Diabetic Neuropathy and Feet

 I’ve had numbness in my feet for years now.
 I’m here to help you learn what I have experienced.
 I’ve been to every kind of doctor and treatment I could find.
 Between my physician, podiatrist, chiropractor, physical therapist, acupuncturist, neurologist, and having MRI’s and nerve compulsion tests of the lower back and finally visiting a spine institute, I finally found the answer.
 Spinal stenosis and herniated discs are the cause.

 So for me it’s not diabetic neuropathy (thankfully) but it doesn’t mean that I don’t watch my blood sugar and diabetes.
 The one grateful thing I can say is that I am not in pain.
 I go for spine surgery soon but I don’t take my eye off diabetes and its’ complications.
-Neuropathy is not reversible.
+Neuropathy is not reversible, but there are natural herbs that can help.

 Peripheral neuropathy symptoms